cryptotaxcalculator/react-sdk/docs/Customization.md

 # Colors

-We offer multiple options for each of these color options.
+We offer plenty of customization here.
+If you are unsure please reach out to CTC and we can help you decide which colors to use here.

 ## Background